rust-lang/rust/library/stdarch/CONTRIBUTING.md

   compiler intrinsic (in this case, `paddsw`) when one is available.
 More on this below as well.

-Once a function has been added, you should add at least one test for basic functionality.
+Once a function has been added, you should also add at least one test for basic functionality.
 Here's an example for `_mm_adds_epi16`:

 ```rust